toltalchaos/shop-os/README.md

 - add public setting debug mode in ENV to kill emails and DB calls
 - Implement user account functionality (manager only, no user data is stored)
 - Manage product images
-- Enhance emailing system to deliver meaningful data
 - Add background and set colors to other pages
 - Improve manager order management page to display the full list of orders and statuses (currently only a lookup by ID)
 - Address ambiguous "DATE" field in order management
 - sort out hosting [ideally firebase](https://firebase.google.com/docs/hosting/)
 - add 404 routing
+- Implement database data versioning/application version tagging for later releases
+    - version category in DB + release version in some global setting somewhere
+    - check the versions to match, if not match update the DB data to work where needed

 ### Documentation on Setup

 - Creation of ENV file
     - Gmail emailer instructions (turn on 2FA, get the password, enter account email and app password in .env)
     - Firestore settings (manager account, tokens for .env)
 - deployment
     - with firebase, download repo
     - install firebase tools (NPM)